 - Flip a coin to decide who goes first.
-You can use your special Pokémon coin, if you have one. - Shuffle your deck and draw a starting hand of 7 cards.
+You can use your special Pokémon coin, if you - Shuffle your deck and draw a starting hand of 7 cards.
 Put the rest of your deck face down in front of you. - You and your opponent each choose a Basic Pokémon card from your hands and put them face down.
-These will be your starting Active Pokémon. - Each player may, if he or she wishes, choose up to 5 Basic Pokémon cards from his or her hand and put them face down on his or her Bench (this is where Pokémon wait when they're not the Active Pokémon). - After each player has put down his or her Basic Pokémon, put the top 6 cards of your deck face down in front of you.
-These are your Prizes, which you take when your opponent's Pokémon are Knocked Out.
-You can't look at a Prize card until you take it.
+These will be your starting Active Pokémon. - · Each player may, if he or she wishes, choose up to 5 Basic Pokémon cards from his or her hand and put them face down on his or her Bench (this is where Pokémon wait when they're not the Active Pokémon). - After each player has put down his or her Basic Pokémon, put the top 6 cards of your deck face down in front of you.
+These are your Prizes, which you take Knocked Out.
+You can't look at a Prize card until vou take it.